-For real-time PCR, five real-time PCR thermocyclers are available: two capillary Roche Light Cycler 1.5, two 96-well plate Stratagene Mx and one 384-well plate Roche Light Cycler 480.
+For real-time PCR, four real-time PCR thermocyclers are available: one capillary Roche Light Cycler 1.5, one 96-well plate Stratagene Mx and two 96-well and 384-well plate Roche Light Cycler 480.
 The system is complemented by a pipetting robot Eppendorf Epmotion 5070 to load the plates and a preparation robot Tecan Freedom Evo 100 for high-throughput sample preparation.

 Other instruments for nucleic acids and protein analyses

-The facility also offer access to a microspectrophotometer Nanodrop that can be used to acquire the absorbance spectra of very small samples (1 µl), a lab on a chip electrophoresis system Agilent Bioanalyzer 2100, a lab on a chip electrophoresis system for DNA sizing and purification (Caliper Labchip XT), a 96-well Luminometer Berthold Centro, a 96-well plate reader Dynex MRX and a 96 well spectrophotometer and fluorimeter Tecan Infinite 200.
+The facility also offer access to two microspectrophotometer Nanodrop and Denovix that can be used to acquire the absorbance spectra of very small samples (1 µl), a lab on a chip electrophoresis system Agilent Bioanalyzer 2100, a lab on a chip electrophoresis system for DNA sizing and purification (Caliper Labchip XT), a 96-well Luminometer Berthold Centro, and a 96 well spectrophotometer and fluorimeter Tecan Infinite 200.

 Supervisor: Thierry Grange, CNRS